 At the provincial level, resignation is the main cause of staff loss.
-Northlink College exhibits the same pattern, with resignation being the main cause of staff turnover.
+In West Coast College the main cause of staff loss in 2009 was termination of contract and in 2010, it was resignation.

 Academic staff development, 2009

 Academic staff development is important not only for enhancing lecturers' knowledge and understanding of their areas of expertise but for its impact on student academic performance.
 Where new curricula (for example, the NC(V)) are introduced, it is imperative that lecturers learn not only what to teach but how to teach the new programme.